TadiT7/treble_experimentations_wiki/ASUS-ZenFone-Live-L1.md

 Android 8.1 Oreo list:
 * AOSP by Phhusson
 * LineageOS by Phhusson
-* Official dotOS by dotOS Team
+* dotOS by dotOS Team
 * AICP-mordiford by AndroPlus
 * Resurrection Remix by Phhusson
 * Bootleggers by Phhusson